Police officer who alleged workplace bullying before death offered help for 'substantial' work challenges: SPF

 "At this point, we can set out only the known facts, as not all the relevant facts have been established.
 It is also inappropriate for the police to make any comments, or come to any conclusions, pending detailed investigations," the police said on Monday.

-The police said the sergeant had made a number of complaints against his superiors and peers over the years, and that all of these have been investigated and dealt with.

-"Some of them are being investigated again, in the light of the allegations which he had made just prior to his passing away," said SPF.
+SPF said that SGT Uvaraja's superiors had assessed that he was facing "substantial challenges at work" and tried to help him in a number of ways.

-SPF said the officer was provided coaching to address his performance issues and that he was given transfers, at his request, to six work units in nine years.
+These included coaching to address his performance issues.
+He was also granted transfers, at his request, to six different work units in nine years.

-His supervisors had also arranged for counselling and "psychological assistance" for him at various points in his service from 2016.
+His supervisors had arranged for counselling and "psychological assistance" for him at various points in his service from 2016, said SPF.

 In January this year, he was assigned a para-counsellor after he reported experiencing work stress.

-On Feb 16, he reported to a new unit - following his request for a transfer from his previous unit - and "showed signed of being unstable", said SPF.
+On Feb 16, he reported to a new unit - following his request for a transfer - and "showed signs of being unstable", said SPF.

 "He was counselled by a para-counsellor on the same day, and later attended to by a psychologist from the Police Psychological Services Department.
 Due to safety concerns, he was relieved from carrying firearms from Feb 16, 2023."